What is a rheumatic disease?

 Medium vessel vasculitis

-- Skin signs are polymorphous exanthem (90% found on the trunk and proximal limbs); perineal eruption (macular or plaque type erythema which desquamates within 48 hours); oedema and erythema of palms/soles; oral signs (“cherry” lips, dry and cracked, “strawberry” tongue with hypertrophied papillae, and hyperaemia); periungual desquamation.
+- Kawasaki disease — this is an acute multisystem vasculitis with fever,and systemic and cardiac manifestations; it is the most common cause of heart disease in children; its skin signs are polymorphous exanthem (90% of which are found on the trunk and proximal limbs), perineal eruption (macular or plaque-type erythema that desquamates within 48 hours); oedema and erythema of palms and soles; oral signs (including 'cherry' lips, dry and cracked 'strawberry' tongue with hypertrophied papillae, and dilated blood vessels), and periungual desquamation.

 Medium-sized vessel vasculitis